VVEIRD/StreamDeckCore/README.md

 4. Setting the brightness of the ESD (0 - 99)
 5. Recieving key pressed, released, clicked events from the ESD
 6. Recieving events for key binds that are beeing displayed and when they are taken off (onDisplay() and offDisplay())
+7. Animation on pressed key
+8. Custom animations for specific keys, at a decent framrate (60/30/15 fps) if possible.
+9. Supporting multiple ESDs

 ## Future functionality
-1. Animation on pressed key
-2. Custom animations for specific keys, at a decent framrate (60/30/15 fps) if possible.
-3. Supporting multiple ESDs
+??
+ATM no new functionality planned

+## Current objectives
+1. Clean up sources
+2. Document everything
+3. Create tutorial & example programs

 ## Dependencies
-This uses the github project https://github.com/nyholku/purejavahidapi (forked to https://github.com/WElRD/purejavahidapi) and jna 4.0, which can be downloaded through maven:
+This uses the github project https://github.com/nyholku/purejavahidapi (forked to https://github.com/WElRD/purejavahidapi), jna 4.0 and gson, which can be downloaded through maven:

     <!-- https://mvnrepository.com/artifact/net.java.dev.jna/jna -->
     <dependency>